Living Well with Hepatitis C Virus Infection

 - Get regular exercise.

 - Get the hepatitis A and B vaccines, if you are not already immune.
-These vaccines are provided free to people infected with hepatitis C. Hepatitis A and hepatitis B infections may cause further liver damage.
-For more information, see HealthLinkBC Files #25a Hepatitis B Vaccine and #33 Hepatitis A Vaccine.
+These vaccines are provided free to people infected with HCV.
+Hepatitis A and hepatitis B virus infections may cause further liver damage.
+For more information, see HealthLinkBC File #25a Hepatitis B Vaccine and HealthLinkBC File #33 Hepatitis A Vaccine.

 - Get the pneumococcal polysaccharide vaccine and then get a booster dose of the vaccine 5 years later.
-The vaccine and the booster dose are free for people infected with hepatitis C. For more information, see HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine.
+The vaccine and the booster dose are free for people infected with HCV.
+For more information, see HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine.

 - Get the influenza vaccine every year.
-The vaccine is free for people infected with hepatitis C and is usually available in October.
+The vaccine is free for people infected with HCV and is usually available in October.
 For your best protection you should get the vaccine as soon as it is available.
-For more information, see HealthLinkBC File #12d Influenza (Flu) Vaccine.
+For more information, see HealthLinkBC File #12d Inactivated Influenza (Flu) Vaccine.